Dom0nS/ctf/CTF_writeups/Incognito-ctf-2022/less_than_5.md

 # Solution:

-I created simple python script which creates all the files needed and calls `1.php` endpoint to check if it worked.
+Simple python script which creates all the files needed and calls `1.php` endpoint to check if it worked.

 ```python
 import requests